coccoinomane/song/README.md

 Feel free to experiment with the parameter files!
 For example, if you delete `eBisp` from `ini/intrinsic.ini`, SONG will neglect E-polarisation and run much faster.
 For a guide on what each parameter does, please refer to the (*not yet*) documented file `explanatory.ini` or to the documented `ini/intrinsic.ini`.
 Use these files as templates for creating your custom input files!

-## QUICKLY OUTPUT THE MATTER BISPECTRUM
+## EXTRACT THE MATTER BISPECTRUM (OR ANY OTHER SOURCE)

 Running SONG with `ini/matter.ini` and `pre/matter.pre` will compute the dark matter bispectrum delta_cdm(k1,k2,k3,tau) with a sparse sampling consisting of about 25 points in each k direction (from k=10^-5 to k=0.1/Mpc) and about 40 points in the time direction (from tau=280Mpc to today); the computation should take less than a minute on a single processor.

-The following instructions explains how to extract 1D and 2D slices of the bispectrum; **please note that the instructions apply not only for the bispectrum but for any computed source**, including the CMB & baryon sources.
+The following instructions explains how to extract 1D, 2D and 3D slices from the computed bispectrum.
+**Please note that what follows applies not only for the bispectrum but for any computed source**, including the CMB & baryon sources; you can specify which sources to compute using the `output` parameter in the ini file.

 ### 1D Slices